Last Updated on July 14, 2022 by Editorial Team

 2.5 – 5 years: Phonics manipulatives help experimenting with word sounds.
 These boost recognition of rhyming words and word families.
 At this stage, kids are expected to have built awareness about letter-sound relationships.

-Manipulatives prepare kids at the early reading stage fully to move further to long words, words with mixed sounds, and ultimately, to emerging as confident spellers and sentence builders.
+Manipulatives prepare kids at the early reading stage fully to move further to long words, words with mixed sounds, and ultimately, to emerge as confident spellers and sentence builders.
 By way of arranging, sorting, and joining phonemes, digraphs, or blends, the grasping of the letter and word sound knowledge boosts and helps make a solid foundation for reading.

 - (Importance of teaching phonics, n.d.), <https://www.ipl.org/essay/Importance-Of-Teaching-Phonics-F3EMXJKRC486>